ericodle/coral_geometry_modeling/README.md

 We welcome contributions from the scientific community and collaborators who are interested in furthering our understanding of coral colony geometry and growth.
 Please see our [contribution guidelines](CONTRIBUTING.md) for more information on how to get involved.

----
-## Citing Our Research

-Our research paper, titled "Coral geometry and why it matters" provides a comprehensive overview of the methodology, results, and insights derived from this repository.
-You can access the full paper by following this link: [Research Paper - Semantic Positioning of Japanese Adverbs](https://example.com/your-research-paper-link).

 ## Citing Our Research